4g/visual_cues/README.md

 ```

 #### Setup
-- We split the dataset into test:train::1000:8500
+- We split the dataset into test:train::1:8.5
 - Each video has average of 2.5 questions
-- This results in ~42k training samples
+- ~42k training samples, 2.5k test samples for cued and 2.5k for plain
-- We train a single model with both plain and cued videos for 1 epoch
+- We train a single model with both plain and cued videos
     - base = qwenvl3 2b/4b instruct
+    - bs = 8, grad acc = 4, 1 epoch = ~1.3k steps
     - lora `(rank=64, alpha=64)` over llm only
     - cosine lr with peak 1e-4, and warmup of 3%
 - vllm for inference with guided response choices